r4g1n-cajun/Writeups/VulnHub/SolidState:_1.md

 ## Gaining Access

-Since the web application doens't appear to have a login page at first glance trying Midy's temprary credentials with SSH gets us access to the box and get the first flag (that would have been for Hack The Box):
+Since the web application doens't appear to have a login page at first glance trying Midy's temprary credentials with SSH gets us access to the box (with a limited shell) and get the first flag (that would have been for Hack The Box):

 ```
 root@kali:~# ssh mindy@172.16.11.147